GridinSoft Threat Intelligence

 2. Check whether the file appears in the observed locations or under one of the alternate names.

 gpp.exe is a Windows file recorded in the ThreatInfo database.
 It is associated with iolo Toolkit.
 The reported company name is RealDefense LLC.
-The current detection status is PUP.MyCleanPC, based on the latest analysis from 2025-06-13 23:01:50 (11 months ago).
+The current detection status is PUP.MyCleanPC, based on the latest analysis from 2025-06-13 23:01:50 (a year ago).
+ThreatInfo groups this verdict with PUP reports for broader family-level investigation.

 If gpp.exe appears on your computer unexpectedly, treat it as suspicious.
 Check its location, digital signature, and recent system changes before allowing it to run.
 A full anti-malware scan is recommended when this file is detected as PUP.MyCleanPC.